 FCRTA contracts with Fresno EOC to provide service as Auberry Transit.
-Service was provided by an ADA-accessible, alternatively fueled van, a recent change of vehicles was to which is fueled by unleaded gas.
-The Fresno EOC operates these systems for six (6) hours per day as a general public and senior transportation route.
+Service was provided by an ADA-accessible, alternatively fueled van.
+A recent change of vehicles was to a different bus, which is fueled by unleaded gas.
+The Fresno EOC operates these systems as a general public and senior transportation route.